What is Lomo Saltado?

 - To make the marinade for the Lomo Saltado, mix the soy sauce, pisco, oyster sauce, red wine vinegar, and black pepper together in a bowl.

-- Add the sliced beef to a bowl and marinate with half of the sauce while you prepare the other ingredients.
+Add the sliced beef to a bowl and marinate with half of the sauce while you prepare the other ingredients.

 - To make the sauce for the fries, whisk together 1 tablespoon of red wine vinegar, 1/2 teaspoon of salt and some chopped cilantro.

 - When the oil is up to temperature, add the potatoes and cook until the french fries are golden brown (about 7 minutes).

 - To make the Lomo Saltado, add 1 tablespoon of oil to a large frying pan over high heat.
 When the pan is hot, add the marinated meat and stir-fry until the beef is almost (but not completely) cooked through.
 Transfer the beef into a bowl and set aside.

 - Add the remaining tablespoon of oil to the frying pan and add the garlic and ginger.
 Saute until the aromatics are fragrant (about 30 seconds).

 - Add the red onions and peppers and stir-fry until the onions are cooked through, but still hold their shape.

 - Add the tomatoes and beef back into the pan and then add the remaining marinade.
 Toss to coat evenly.
 The Lomo Saltado is done when the sauce has caramelized around the ingredients.
 Do not overcook this; otherwise, the tomatoes will leach out a bunch of liquid, making your stir-fry watery.